Public Health Act 2005

-The aim of this Act is to protect and promote the health of the Queensland public.
-The Act provides the basic safeguards necessary to protect public health through cooperation between the State Government, local governments, health care providers and the community.
+The Public Health Act 2005 provides the basic safeguards necessary to protect public health through cooperation between the state government, local governments, health care providers and the community.

 This is achieved by: